waleeddaud/Langgraph-Chatbot/readme.md

 # Install dependencies
 pip install -r requirements.txt

-# For running streamlit, use command
+# For running streamlit chatbot with no streaming, use command
 streamlit run frontend.py

+# For running chatbot with implemented streaming in it
+streamlit run frontend_streaming.py